 Funding for this project is provided by the Australian Government under the Reef Trust Phase 3 Investment Programme.
-Lead by Reef Catchments, this project commenced in July 2016 and concludes in June 2019.
+Led by Reef Catchments, this project began in July 2016 and concludes in June 2019.
 The project is now fully subscribed and has reached its grower participation target.

 244 growers, farming 35,587 ha of cane, have actively participated in the project and taken up the opportunity to access $838,000 worth of major grants to assist with equipment upgrades that fast-track practice change to improve nutrient and herbicide management.

 Growers have contributed a minimum of 60% of their own funds, with Reef Catchments providing 40% to a maximum of $15,000.
 Examples of equipment upgrades for which farmers have received grants include: